samtheman734/BasicLang/README.md

 ## Getting Started

-To get started, clone the repository and follow the instructions in the setup guide.
-(You can add specific setup steps here if you have them.)
+To get started, clone the repository and run in your devices terminal or a virtual environment.

 ```bash
 git clone https://github.com/samtheman734/Basiclang.git